 From time to time, Choate, Hall & Stewart may offer to provide information or materials via email or otherwise to interested persons.
 Choate, Hall & Stewart reserves the right, in its absolute discretion, to reject any requests for such information or materials, or to discontinue the provision of such information or materials to any person, for any reason whatsoever.

 Links to Other Sites

 This Site may contain links to non-Firm sites.
 These links are provided to you only as a convenience.
 Such linked sites are not under the control of the Firm and the Firm is not responsible for the contents of any linked site, or any link contained in a linked site.
-The inclusion of any link does not imply endorsement by the Firm of the site, and the Firm shall have no responsibility for information which is referenced by or linked to this site.
+The inclusion of any link does not imply endorsement by the Firm of the site, and the Firm shall have no responsibility for information that is referenced by or linked to this site.

 Electronic Correspondence to the Firm and Affiliated Servers